FairwindsOps/rbac-manager/README.md

 ### As a Kubernetes Controller

 RBAC Manager can also be run as a controler using custom resources to store this format of RBAC configuration.
-These custom resources are `rbacdefinitions`.
-The RBAC Manager controller listens for `rbacdefinition` updates, and will automatically make the requested changes when a `rbacdefinition` is created or updated.
+These custom resources are `RBACDefinitions`.
+The RBAC Manager controller listens for `RBACDefinitions` updates, and will automatically make the requested changes when a `rbacdefinition` is created or updated.

 You can deploy the controller using helm: